GovAlta/ui-components/.gitlab/contribution_guidelines/coding_standards.md

 ```
 /src
 --/libs
-  --/components
   --/my-component
     --/my-component.scss
     --/my-component.html
 ```
-- If the elements are common across components in a particular library but not common across multiple libraries...
+- If the elements are common across components in a particular library but not common across multiple libraries.
+For example, an interface defining a user could go in.
 ```
 /src
 --/libs
-  --/
+  --/user
+    --/user.ts
 ```

 - If there are elements which will be common across multiple libraries please consider pulling those out into a library of their own or adding to an appropriate existing common library.